Baie rose:

 Baie rose de Madagascar: the colourful spice that awakens your dishes

-The Madagascar pink berry is one of the most distinctive of all peppercorns: its bright pink berries catch the eye even before they seduce the palate.
+The Madagascar pink berry is unmistakable: its bright pink berries catch the eye before they seduce the palate.
 Contrary to its name, this is not a “real” pepper, but the dried fruit of a tree called Schinus terebinthifolius.
-Mild, slightly sweet, aniseed-flavored and peppery all at once, the pink berry adds a subtle, elegant touch to your recipes.
+Mild, slightly sweet, aniseed and peppery all at once, pink berries add a subtle, elegant touch to your recipes.

 How to use pink berries in cooking